mert-kurttutan/torchview/docs/index.md

 ## Contributing

+The Chinese version is kindly provided by @1985312383 (on GitHub).

 All issues and pull requests are much appreciated!
 If you are wondering how to build the project:

 * torchview is actively developed using the latest version of Python.